 Table of Contents

-Car accidents are stressful, frustrating, and confusing.
+Car accidents can be stressful, frustrating, and confusing.
 In addition to dealing with injuries and insurance concerns, damaged vehicles add another layer of worry.
 After all, car downtime can significantly disrupt daily routines, like commuting to work, running errands, or traveling for leisure.
 Since Californians rely heavily on their vehicles, knowing when to get your car back on the road after an accident is a top priority.

 Unfortunately, there isn’t a specific law in California that dictates the exact number of days a standalone body shop can keep your car for repair.
-However, the Bureau of Automotive Repair (BAR) has regulations to ensure that repair shops operate fairly and transparently.
+However, the Bureau of Automotive Repair (BAR) has regulations in place to ensure that repair shops operate fairly and transparently.

 How Long Can An Auto Body Shop Keep Your Car For Repairs?